Frontbencher: Ireland

 A front bench in Dáil Éireann, the lower house of the Oireachtas of Ireland, refers to any organised group of party members who holds any degree of speaking power (derived from the party) on specific issues.
 The Teachtaí Dála (TDs) who are members of the Government of Ireland constitute the government front bench, while the members of parties in declared opposition to the government constitute the opposition front bench.

 Australia

-The Parliament of Australia also has a front bench, which includes all ministers and shadow ministers.
+The Parliament of Australia has a front bench, and all ministers and shadow ministers are government or opposition frontbenchers, respectively.
+The term is also used for state and territory governments.

-In more recent times, journalists have casually referred to ministers as frontbenchers.
+In more recent times, journalists have casually referred to ministers as frontbenchers rather than expressing the due deference of their ministerial positions.

 New Zealand

 New Zealand follows the Westminster tradition whereby the front benches, or in the New Zealand House of Representatives front seats, are reserved for the government and opposition leaders.
 The government ministers sit to the Speaker's right, whilst the opposition leaders sit to the Speaker's left (as seen from the Speaker's chair).
 The term frontbencher is therefore also used in New Zealand but usually refers to the foremost leaders and spokespersons of the Official Opposition rather than those on the government front benches.